 In December 2020, the Victorian Government announced the site at Old Dandenong Road, Heatherton, as the most suitable for the Stage One Suburban Rail Loop stabling facility, which will create up to 200 local jobs.

-The proposed site was selected because it will have the least amount of impact on parkland, agricultural land and private residential and commercial property, and protects against local job losses.
+This site was selected because it will have the least amount of impact on parkland, agricultural land and private residential and commercial property, and protects against local job losses.
 Other options would require far more homes and businesses to be compulsorily acquired.

 FULL ENVIRONMENTAL ASSESSMENT

-The proposed site will be fully assessed through the formal project planning and approvals process.
+The Heatherton site will be fully assessed through the formal project planning and approvals process.
 An Environment Effects Statement (EES) is Victoria’s most comprehensive and transparent planning and environmental assessment process.
-The EES will carefully consider potential impacts of the proposed facility on the local environment, including noise, vibration, air quality and ground movement during and after construction.
+The EES will carefully consider potential impacts of the facility on the local environment, including noise, vibration, air quality and ground movement during and after construction.